kevindperezm/crowd_exercises/README.md

 A list of exercises stored here:
 * <b>[Computer simulation](https://github.com/kevindperezm/crowd_exercises/tree/master/computer_simulation)</b>: a "coin flip" game, which I wrote, including its psuedo-random number generator.
+* <b>[Palindromes](https://github.com/kevindperezm/crowd_exercises/tree/master/palindromes)</b>: a palindrome generator that takes strings in a file as input.
+It is designed to be reused and easy to extend.

 Authors
 -------